 If the hearing officer is disqualified, a different hearing officer is appointed will start a hearing by checking the recording and presenting its case through documents.

 Those documents can be as little as 2, which is 4 page DS 367 form and driving record.
 Often, however, the documents will also include

-- Print out of the breath strip (in case a breath sample to obtain alcohol level was received).
+- The printout of the breath test strips (in case a breath sample to obtain alcohol level was received).

 After the DMV presents its evidence, it will ask for objections.
 The standard objections are:

 - Hearsay for any statements in the reports and DS 367 (but be mindful that hearsay is often allowed at the DMV hearings)